 Activity Evidence that supports this approach Challenge number(s) addressed Mentoring and behaviour intervention We provide mentoring for those pupils that have social and emotional needs that impact on self-esteem, wellbeing, learning behaviour and behaviour more broadly.
 Some studies have found more positive impacts for pupils from disadvantaged backgrounds, and for non-academic outcomes such as attitudes to school, attendance and behaviour.
 Regular meetings of once a week or more frequently appear to be most effective.
 It is possible to target the approach to pupils from disadvantaged backgrounds and those with particular needs.
 Mentoring interventions may be more beneficial for these pupils, as the development of trusting relationships with an adult or older peer can provide a different source of support.
-EEF guidance - mentoring EEF guidance - behaviour interventions 4 Attendance monitoring, guidance and support Regular monitoring of the attendance percentage of disadvantaged pupils will be completed by the headteacher Any concerns will be communicated with parents.
-Central to raising standards in education and ensuring all pupils can fulfil their potential is an assumption so widely understood that it is insufficiently stated - pupils need to attend school regularly to benefit from their education.
-Missing out on lessons leaves children vulnerable to falling behind.
-Children with poor attendance tend to achieve less in both primary and secondary school.
-Department for Education - School attendance - Guidance for maintained schools, academies, independent schools and local authorities 5
+EEF guidance - mentoring EEF guidance - behaviour interventions 3, 4 Residential visits By providing fully funded places for those in receipt of the premium, residential visits are inclusive for all families.
+EEF guidance recognises the importance of wider strategies, including supporting pupils' social, emotional and behavioural needs, and providing extracurricular activities.
+3, 4 A comprehensive range of free after school clubs is provided for all pupils.
+EEF guidance - tiered approach